merobi-hub/attendance-tracker/README.md

 `export FLASK_APP='attendance'`
 `flask db init`
 `flask db migrate`
-commit changes and push to main on Heroku: copy and paste deploy db url env var to deploy db url.
+verify that migrations dir has been created with new db version in versions dir commit changes and push to main on Heroku: verify `DEPLOY_DATABASE_URL` is identical to URI of provisioned postgres db.
 Then open console and run `flask db upgrade`